evidence-dev/evidence/sites/example-project/src/pages/ui-components/accordion/+page.md

 </Accordion>

-# Accordian with a named title slot
+# Accordion with a named title slot
-For creating complex accordian titles that incorporate other components or custom styling.
+For creating complex accordion titles that incorporate other components or custom styling.

 <Accordion single>
   <AccordionItem title="Item 1">